Regionalization is a consortium of local health departments collaborating under a formal agreement to provide a specific set of services.

 The goal of the Massachusetts Public Health Regionalization Project is to strengthen the Massachusetts public health system by creating a sustainable, regional system for equitable delivery of local public health services across the Commonwealth.
 Learn more.

-Massachusetts has over 300 Local Boards of Health, many of which are chronically underfunded and not able to maintain the 10 essential services of public health departments, putting their communities at risk.
+Over the past 15 years, resources for local health departments have diminished at the same time that responsibilities of local health practitioners have increased significantly, not least of which in the area of emergency preparedness.
+Massachusetts has over 300 Local Boards of Health, many of which are chronically underfunded and these inverse trends have yielded a local public health workforce not always able to provide the 10 essential services of public health departments, putting their communities at risk and creating an environment of significant inequities across the Commonwealth in regards to access to public health services.
 Click Here to Learn More

 Regionalizing public health services offers the following benefits: